 Cultural Anthropology: A Reader for a Global Age First EditionW.
-W. Norton & Company #ad - Readings that will make your course come alive Best-selling author Ken Guest presents the essential readings and diverse voices that will help students understand their rapidly globalizing world.
+W. Norton & Company #ad - Cultural Anthropology: A Reader for a Global Age First Edition #ad - Readings that will make your course come alive Best-selling author Ken Guest presents the essential readings and diverse voices that will help students understand their rapidly globalizing world.
 This concise, affordable reader is designed to complement any introductory syllabus and is the perfect companion to Guest’s market-leading texts.

 Cultural Anthropology Fieldwork Journal Second EditionW.
 W. Norton & Company #ad - Practicing fieldwork skills such as note-taking, map-making, interviewing, and drawing large-scale conclusions from careful observation will engage students more deeply in the course material.
 Compact and easy to use, the Fieldwork Journal includes space to write notes and record data.
 Every activity in the fieldwork Journal enhances students' understanding of the concepts covered in Cultural Anthropology: A Toolkit for a Global Age.